ds-ml-lab/movies-analysis/README.md

 ## License

 This repository is for educational purposes only.
-All datasets were provided within the course and are used here under fair use for non-commercial study and to demonstrate the skills acquired.
+The dataset was provided as part of the challenge and is used here under fair use for non-commercial study and to demonstrate my personal skills.